ruediger-hauck/labassignment5/README.md

     *Reflect on how you currently manage your documents and code, particularly content associated with publishable work.
 Would it stand up to a reproducibility     test?
 How do you think non-reproducibile research affects computational biology and bioinformatics?
 What about in your specific field of study*

-    B. Download a `.zip` file of your repository and upload it to canvas
+    B. Download a `.zip` file of your repository and upload it to canvas. **This is a group assignment, so only ONE group member needs to submit to canvas.**

     ![Getting Repo.zip](/images/submit.png)

-    C. Use the text submission section on the assignment page to post a link to your Lab #4 repository hosted on Github
+    C. Use the text submission section on the assignment page to post a link to your Lab #4 repository hosted on Github.
+Again, only the single group member submitting the zipped repository needs to do this.